digitalurban/VibeABM/Readme.md

 #### Emergent Behavior:

 * **Percolation Threshold:** The simulation's outcome is highly sensitive to the initial tree density.
 Below a critical threshold (around 59% density), the fire will almost always burn out quickly.
 Above this threshold, the fire has a high probability of "percolating" across the entire forest.
-The sliders allow you to experiment with this threshold and observe the dramatic shift in outcomes.
+The sliders allow you to experiment with this threshold and observe the shift in outcomes.

 ---